The Funky Headhunter

 The Funky Headhunter is the fifth studio album by American rapper Hammer, released on March 1, 1994, via Giant Records and Reprise Records.

 The album at the time was hailed as Hammer's comeback album.
-As with some earlier songs such as "Crime Story" (from the album Please Hammer Don't Hurt 'Em), the content and reality about "street life" remained somewhat the same, but the sound was different, resulting in Hammer losing favor with fans.
+As with some previous songs such as "Crime Story" and "Help the Children" (from the album Please Hammer Don't Hurt 'Em), the content and reality about "street life" remained somewhat the same, but the sound was different which resulted in Hammer losing favor with fans.
 Nonetheless, the record was eventually certified platinum.

 Album history

-Hammer`s Too Legit to quit Tour 1992 was abruptly cancelled due to financial and management issues by the end of the year.
+Hammer's 1992 Too Legit to Quit Tour was abruptly cancelled due to financial and management issues by the end of the year.
 Recording seasons of the album started in March 1993 and ended on November 1993.
 During September 1993, negotiations of renovation of the contract with Capitol started.
-According to some sources, The artist was looking for a three- or four-album deal in the $20-$25-million.
+According to some sources, the artist was looking for a three- or four-album deal in the $20-$25-million.
 However an agreement was not reached.
 Instead, Hammer signed with Giant and Reprise, seeking a new image and looking for a "non-commercial road" new style of music.

 Hammer debuted the album and video for "Pumps and a Bump" two months before its release on The Arsenio Hall Show and finally released it in March.
 Talk show host Arsenio Hall said to Hammer, "Women in the audience want to know, what's in your speedos in the 'Pumps and a Bump' video?"
 A clip from the video was then shown, to much approval from the audience.
 Hammer didn't give a direct answer but instead laughed.
 Arsenio then said, "I guess that's why they call you 'Hammer.'
 It ain't got nothin' to do with Hank Aaron" (which refers to the fact that Hammer was nicknamed after Aaron).